Mehrdad-hajizadeh/DeepRed-C2/README.md

 This example first demonstrates the execution of the DeepRed C2 server without traffic monitoring enabled.
 The infected bot connects to the C2 server without triggering any adversarial perturbations.
 This setup showcases how a compromised system can establish a connection with the C2 server and receive various commands for system discovery and data exfiltration.

+Once DeepRed C2 is running, it will continue operating until manually stopped (e.g., with ```Ctrl+C```).
+Multiple bots can connect concurrently to the C2 server and begin communication sessions.
+For each connected bot, the connection remains active until the bot completes all its iterations.
+Each iteration consists of a randomly predefined list of actions (RCE and data exfilteration) to be executed sequentially.
+If data capture is enabled during the execution of ```bot.py```, all communication for the respective bot will be recorded and saved in PCAP format.
+These capture files will be stored either in the default directory or a user-specified directory.

 #### ```c2-server.py```

 ```bash